tundish/blue_monday_78/bluemonday78/justin_19780116_fired/anguish.rst

     I am saying this for your own good.
 It's not me who comes to collect if you're late.

-    You do not want to find yourself in that spot, |DRINKER_2_FIRSTNAME|.
+    You do not want to find yourself in that situation, |DRINKER_2_FIRSTNAME|.

 [HIPSTER]_